jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Thus, now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain common knowledge so we turn extras into player gods who take control of their lives.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
-_This is a Twitter feed for the Ontario Police telling everyone about crashes in real-tme.
-People on this list are living through Smithereens in some way, right now.
-That pain used to only be felt by them, but by making it public Main Street can share it's problems, and us mass-collaboration to solve it using the life saving rules of the Life Star._
+_This is a Twitter feed for the Ontario Police.
+It tells everyone about crashes in real-tme.
+People on this list—right now—are living through Smithereens in some way.
+That pain used to only by the unlucky few, but by making it common knowledge, we can all feel the pain and us mass-collaboration to solve it using the life saving rules of the Life Star._

 ## The Life Star

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 The truth is, "they" only have your interest at heart if you're holding levers of power.
 Because only then does "they" the powerful, becomes "we" the player god.

 And that's the subject for the next book.
 For all the antagonists blustering and excuses, once a regular person becomes a player god, the game is won.
-Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is Main Street accepts what the antagonists give.
+The only reason Smithereens happens, the only reason those damn DINGs are still ringing, is Main Street accepts what the antagonists give.

 Consider this, for every dollar Main Street puts into car insurance, we only get back 50 cents in claims; the rest goes to taxes, marketing, and administration fees.
 Insurance is basically a bank account, so we're losing half our savings every year and still waiting on hold!
-You already know the middle-class has to do far better if we're going to live happy lives again.
+The middle-class has to do far better if we're going to live happy lives again.

 This book made you a player god in mind, the next will make you a player god in reality.
 You'll finally hold many levers of power in your hand, first and foremost for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
 Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.

 That's what the Life Star is—the technological re-creation of Evolution; a rulebook to enforce Techvolution.
 It lets everyone play, understand, and master the game of civilization with fair, accountable, and understandable rules that give everyone a chance to win.
 A rulebook that makes everybody happy.
 Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
-I also call it the state of nature because all lifeforms happily live inside a place where Darth Blockbuster isn't allowed in.
+I also call it the state of nature because all lifeforms happily live inside a place where Darth Blockbuster isn't allowed to play.
 You'll soon hold my new app in your hand, and read all about you power to win the game of civilization in Techvolution: Building the Life Star.

 # THE APPENDICES